openshift/enhancements/enhancements/management-workload-partitioning.md

 ```

 Pods that have the `cpu.workload.openshift.io` annotation will have
-their cpuset configured to the value in `mgmt_ctr_cpuset`, as well as
+their cpuset configured to the value from the appropriate workload
-have their CPU shares configured to the value of the annotation.
+configuration, as well as have their CPU shares configured to the
+value of the annotation.

 Note that this field does not conflict with the `infra_ctr_cpuset`
 config option, as the infra container will still be put in that